Informer (song): Background and content

-In 1992, while on vacation with DJ Marvin Prince in Queens, New York, Prince introduced Snow to American rapper and record producer MC Shan, and they produced a four-song demo.
+In 1992, while on vacation in Queens, New York, Snow met American rapper and record producer MC Shan, and they produced a four-song demo.
 MC Shan then introduced Snow to producer–managers Steve Salem and David Eng, who signed him to their Motor Jam Records company, and licensed the music to East West Records.
 Shortly thereafter, Snow began serving an eight-month sentence in Toronto for assault.
 "Informer" began getting radio and MuchMusic airplay while he was incarcerated.

 The song is based on a separate 1989 incident when Snow was charged with two counts of attempted murder.
 At the time, he was detained for a year in Toronto before the charges were reduced to aggravated assault, and he was eventually acquitted and freed.
 In a 1999 interview, he referred to his criminal history as "a couple of bar fights."

 Critical reception

 AllMusic editor Ron Wynn called the song "patois-laced", noting further that it "shattered the myth that pop audiences wouldn't embrace any tune whose lyrics weren't in pristine English; when his video was released, it included a rolling translation at the bottom."
 M.R.
-Martinez from Cashbox felt it demonstrated Snow's "unique delivery which sounds less imitative than some dancehallers or rappers from the bonafide hood."
+Martinez from Cash Box felt it demonstrated Snow's "unique delivery which sounds less imitative than some dancehallers or rappers from the bonafide hood."
 Havelock Nelson from Entertainment Weekly declared the song as "slippery and tuneful".
 Swedish Expressen described it as "hard-boiled Jamaican crime fiction".
 Katrine Ring from Danish Gaffa named it an "excellent pop-number".
 Dennis Hunt from Los Angeles Times felt "he adds a nifty dimension to dancehall by smoothly integrating pop textures."
 In his weekly UK chart commentary, James Masterton concluded that it "must surely be a contender for No.1 within a week or two."

 Alan Jones from Music Week complimented "this infectious, instantly appealing dancehall" song for achieving "the right mix between reggae and hip-hop."
 He added that it "should make quite a splash here."
 Cermak and Ross from The Network Forty commented, "You'd swear you were listening to a Jamaican straight out of Kingston, but this 22-year-old white male hails from Toronto's ghetto.
 Along with mixer DJ Prince and record producer and rapper MC Shan, Snow creates a hooky low-groover with infectious dancehall toasting."
 Jan DeKnock from Orlando Sentinel labeled it as "dancable".
 People Magazine noted that Snow's "incarcerations flavor the pumped up, hip-hop-infused single".
 James Hamilton from the Record Mirror Dance Update called it both "excellent" and "jaunty" in his weekly dance column.
 Parry Gettelman from The Sentinel named "Informer" one of two "best tracks" of the album, remarking that it "pair powerful rhythms with killer choruses - hear "Informer" once and just try to get it out of your head."